-- The incorporation of key risks into a risk map with the Board considering significant risks as part of the decision-making process. - The adoption of a business plan with a financial plan and the modelling and evaluation of longterm financial scenarios.

-- The review and approval of detailed Standing Orders and Financial Regulations and documentation of policies and procedures for all key operational areas. - The operation of an outsourced internal audit function, reporting directly to the Group Audit and Risk Committee, which follows a needs and risk based plan.
-The implementation of recommendations is monitored by the Group Audit and Risk Committee. - The formal appraisal by the Board of new business opportunities including significant new schemes and a delegated framework for investment decisions. - The use of a Business Improvement Team to seek continuous improvement and regularly audit compliance with agreed policies and procedures. - The operation of a comprehensive budgeting system and the regular review of financial and operational performance, including key indicators.
+- The incorporation of key risks into a risk register with the Board considering significant risks as part of the decision-making process. - The adoption of a business plan with a financial plan and the modelling and evaluation of long-term financial scenarios. - The review and approval of detailed standing orders and financial regulations and documentation of policies and procedures for all key operational areas. - The operation of an outsourced internal audit function, reporting directly to the Group Audit and Risk Committee, which follows a needs and risk based plan.
+The implementation of recommendations is monitored by the Group Audit and Risk Committee. - The formal appraisal by the Board of new business opportunities including significant new schemes and a delegated framework for investment decisions. - The operation of a comprehensive budgeting system and the regular review of financial and operational performance, including key indicators.